Community Outreach

 Community Programs

-The growth of the Valero Alamo Bowl along with the extension of its partnerships with Valero and ESPN along with Big 12 and Pac-12 conferences through the 2025 football season has allowed our community outreach to increase.
+The growth of the Valero Alamo Bowl along with the longtime support of our title sponsor in Valero and TV partner in ESPN has allowed our community outreach to increase.

 In June 2017, the Valero Alamo Bowl contributed $6 million for technology upgrades at the Alamodome.
 This new funding allowed an expanded public Wi-Fi system, two additional HD video screens and sound system upgrades.
-This brought a total of $60 million in Alamodome improvements in time for the facility to host the 2018 NCAA Men’s Final Four and will benefit all future events.
+This brought a total of $60 million in Alamodome improvements in time for the facility to host the 2018 NCAA Men’s Final Four and all the other events in the facility.

-Valero, who has been a sponsor of the bowl since its inception and title sponsor since 2007, and a loyal base of partners and ticket buyers have fueled the expansion of several of the Bowl’s community programs.
+Valero, who has been a sponsor of the bowl since its inception and title sponsor since 2007, along with a loyal base of partners and ticket buyers have fueled the expansion of the Bowl’s community programs several of which are listed below.

 Scholarships